Wilfred/Minimal-scheme/README.md

 All functionality is implemented with corresponding tests.
 Functions are generally thorough with their error messages, and we strive to give informative error messages.

+### Terminology

+The terms `primitive`, `built-in` and `standard function` are used to refer to different things in minimal scheme.

+A `primitive` is written in Python and controls whether or not it evaluates its arguments.

+A `built-in` is written in Python but has all its arguments evaluated automatically.

+A `standard function` is written in Scheme.

 ## Functionality implemented

 ### Primitives